- All Ages

 Kielder Castle Visitor Centre has not told us about their dining options.

-Kielder Castle Visitor Centre has not told us if they are fully wheelchair friendly.
+No, Kielder Castle Visitor Centre is not wheelchair friendly.

-Kielder Castle Visitor Centre has not told us if they are fully pushchair friendly.
+No, Kielder Castle Visitor Centre have stated they are not pushchair friendly.

 Kielder Castle Visitor Centre has not told us if they are dog friendly.